bstow/origin-router.js/README.md

   Alternatively, route parameter constraints can be set as an `Object` where the constraint for a route parameter is assigned to a property corresponding to the parameter's name.
 Each constraint may be either a `RegExp`, an `Array` of matching `Strings`, or a `Function` that accepts the route parameter argument value as the 1st argument and returns `true` or `false` to indicate compliance.
 An example of a constraints `Object` is `{'foo': /^[0-9]/, 'bar': ['asdf', 'qwerty'], 'qux': function(arg) { return arg.length > 10; }}`.
 In this case, the route will only match a URL path when the `foo` route parameter argument value starts with a number, the `bar` route parameter argument value is either `'asdf'` or `'qwerty'`, and the `qux` route parameter argument value is longer than 10 characters.
 Moreover, when a `RegExp` or `Array` of `String`s route parameter constraint is applied to a parameter wildcard argument, each URL subpath of the argument value will be tested for compliance.

 * <a name='router_add__options_encoded'></a>`encoded`: `Boolean` indicator that the route expression uses URL encoding within subpaths.
 This is primarily useful in allowing a route expression to match special route expression characters such as `/` and `:`.
 For example, in the case of defining a route that could route the URL path `'/foo%2Fbar'` (`%2F` is the URL encoding for `/`), the route expression of `'/foo/bar'` would be ineffective because the `/` character is interpreted as a subpath delineator.
 In order to effectively match the URL path `'/foo%2Fbar'`, the encoded option should be set to `true`, and the route expression's subpath should be URL encoded accordingly, `'/foo%2fbar'`.
-By default, the encoded option is `undefined` (and evaluates to `false`) indicating that the route expression is unencoded.
+By default, the encoded option is `false` indicating that the route expression is unencoded.

 * <a name='router_add__options_ignoreCase'></a>`ignoreCase`: `Boolean` if set to `true`, the route expression will match URL paths using case-insensitive comparison.
 By default, route expression matching is case-sensitive.